Authored by the expert who managed and guided the team behind the Germany Property Pack

 Do I need physical presence for citizenship in Germany right now?

-German authorities verify physical presence through residence registration records (Meldebescheinigung), tax records, employment or business activity documentation, and sometimes entry and exit stamps when processing citizenship applications.
+German authorities verify physical presence through your registration record (Meldebescheinigung), tax filings, social security contributions, employment or business activity, and travel stamps in your passport.

 Can my spouse and kids get citizenship too in Germany in 2026?

-As of early 2026, spouses and minor children can often be naturalized together with the main applicant through co-naturalization provisions in German law, even if they have not individually completed the full 5-year residence period.
+As of early 2026, spouses and minor children can often be naturalised together with the main applicant through a process called co-naturalisation, even if they personally have not yet completed the full 5-year residence requirement on their own.

 What are the most common reasons citizenship is denied in Germany?